 With London gearing up for the delightfully sunny spring season, Easter long weekend is the perfect time to be in the city.
 From spoiling yourself silly with delectable Easter chocolates to gourmet Sunday lunches to attending cool Easter parties to so much more, there are way too many things to fit into this long weekend.
 London is adorned not just with the spring bloom but with fairs, famous chocolatiers with a deluge of sweet tooth desires, Easter egg hunts, family events, concerts, and amazing nightlife.
 A refreshing springtime tour of the famous attractions and glorious gardens of London add to the cheer and joy of visiting London around Easter.

 Easter, one of the most important holidays on the Christian calendar, lies on the first Sunday following the first full moon post the vernal equinox.
-It falls on Sunday, 21st April in 2019.
-The Holy week begins with Palm Sunday (14th April) that commemorates the entry of Jesus in Jerusalem.
+It falls on Sunday, 17 April, 2022.
+The Holy week begins with Palm Sunday (10th April) that commemorates the entry of Jesus in Jerusalem.
 It derives its name from palm branches the crowd scattered in front of Jesus as he rode into Jerusalem.
 It is followed by Holy Wednesday and evening of Maundy Thursday, commemorating the washing of feet of disciples by Jesus and his Last Supper with the Apostles.
 Next is the big day of Christ’s crucifixion, deemed Good Friday followed by Holy Saturday.
 The Holy week comes to a close with Easter Sunday celebrating Christ’s resurrection from his grave.
 This marks a revival of happiness and fertility and is celebrated with great joy and fervour.

 Easter in London – Traditions and Festivities